glpuga/airlab_stocking_challenge_2021/0 Final files for submission/README.md

 4. Once within, run `catkin_make`, then `source devel/setup.bash`.
 5. Then start the simulation with `roslaunch retail_store_simulation tiago_simulation.launch`

-That will launch the competition simulation.
-Then open a second terminal and do:
+That will launch only the competition simulation.
+To run our code, in a second terminal do:

 1. Go into the `docker/` folder.
 2. Run `./join.bash` to open a second terminal within the same container.